-Father-son duo Raj Kumar and Kishin RK have combined assets of USD2.6 billion coming out top among the Indian-origin businessmen in Singapore.
+Father-son duo Raj Kumar and Kishin RK have combined assets of USD2.6 billion coming out top among the Indian-origin richest businessmen in Singapore.
 However, they come in at the ninth position in the richest list.
-Both father and son are one of Singapore's leading landlords with their Royal Holdings/RB Capital property empire.
+Both father and son are one among Singapore's leading landlords with their Royal Holdings/RB Capital property empire.

 “The duo have been on a deal-making spree after a 2011 family settlement between Raj and his younger sibling Ashok Kumar Hiranandani, also a billionaire.
 Their prize holdings include the 442-room Holiday Inn Express at Clarke Quay and the five-star Hotel Intercontinental at Robertson Quay,” stated Forbes.